websightgmbh/typo3-ws_textmedia_bootstrap/README.md

 By default, the standalone variant will be placed in the new content element wizard as well.
 Disable this behaviour in the extension manager.

+## Version 2.0.2

+* switch back to render images through the media ViewHelper to be able to use custom renderers from the RendererRegistry

 ## Version 2.0.0

 Major update, please regard these changes: